Evolution systems: A framework for studying generic mathematical structures: Conclusions and future research

 It should now be clear that all the examples described in Section~\ref{SecTwoo} can be formally phrased in the language of evolution systems.
 One of them (ribbons) actually has only the \emph{approximate} amalgamation property, namely, two transitions $f,g$ (continuous surjections of the unit interval) can be completed by transitions $f',g'$ to a square

 that commutes with a prescribed small error $\eps>0$.
 That is, $|f(f'(t)) - g(g'(t))| < \eps$ for every $t \in \unii$.
 Formal treatment of such situations needs a category enriched over complete metric spaces (see~\cite{Kub41} for details).
 On the other hand, in this particular case, one can restrict to piecewise linear surjections, where the amalgamation property (known as the Mountain Climbing Theorem) holds with no errors.
 Another example from Section~\ref{SecTwoo}, dealing with simplices, does not have this problem (amalgamation property just holds true), however, there are too many transitions and the absorption property holds approximately (with arbitrarily small errors).
 Again, in order to treat it formally, one needs to use metric-enriched categories.
 On the other hand, in this particular case it is possible to restrict the class of transitions so that the problem disappears.
 Specifically, given a simplex $\Delta_m$, a transition could be an affine surjection $\map{f}{\Delta_{m+1}}{\Delta_m}$ that is identity on $\Delta_m$ and the ``new'' vertex is mapped to a point of $\Delta_m$ that has rational barycentric coordinates.
-By this way our evolution system is essentially countable and the theory of Section~\ref{SecFourr} applies.
+By this way our evolution system is locally countable and the theory of Section~\ref{SecFourr} applies.

 \separator